Feet During the Gait (Walking) Cycle.

 Running

-So running is just a faster version of walking correct?
+So running is just a faster version of walking, correct?
 Well no. While walking is smooth and focuses on efficient locomotion and conservation of energy, running is more like controlled bouncing or falling.
-When the main goal is speed you have to start making trade offs.
-As you speed the walking cycle you retain essentially all of the same phases of gait previously mentioned.
-However you will find is that you will reach a maximum speed will quickly.
-Not only that but it is causes your muscle to have to work harder to maintain all of those individual phases.
-This is one of the reasons why "power walking" is considered a work out.
-As you transition to jogging you will see less and less time spent in heel contact until you skip over this step entirely causing your to land on a flat foot.
-About the time this happens a new phase is introduced called the "float" phase.
+When the main goal is speed, you have to start making trade-offs.
+As you speed the walking cycle, you retain essentially all of the same phases of gait previously mentioned.
+However, you will find that you will reach a maximum speed quickly.
+Not only that, but it also causes your muscles to have to work harder to maintain all of those individual phases.
+This is one of the reasons why "power walking" is considered a workout.
+As you transition to jogging, you will see less and less time spent in heel contact until you skip over this step entirely, causing you to land on a flat foot.
+About the time this happens, a new phase is introduced called the "float" phase.
 This phase is defined as the time when neither limb is touching the ground.
-This differs significantly from the walking cycle which alternates between single and double limb support.
-The running cycle on the other hand cycles between single limb support and float phases.
+This differs significantly from the walking cycle, which alternates between single and double limb support.
+The running cycle, on the other hand, cycles between single limb support and float phases.
 See what I mean by bouncing?
-The stride distance increases and and be base of gait (side to side distance between the two feet) becomes more narrow.
-As the cadence increases less and less of the original cycle remains as the weight shift further and further forward in the foot.
-When sprinting there is no longer a mid foot stand phase and instead the ball of the foot is the only part of the foot that comes into contact with the ground.
-The stride distance further increases and the base of gait further narrows until it is almost a straight line.
+The stride distance increases, and the base of gait (side-to-side distance between the two feet) becomes narrower.
+As the cadence increases, less and less of the original cycle remains as the weight shifts further and further forward in the foot.
+When sprinting, there is no longer a mid-foot stand phase, and instead, the ball of the foot is the only part of the foot that comes into contact with the ground.
+The stride distance further increases, and the base of gait further narrows until it is almost a straight line.